sikandaralilaghari/Python-Projects/README.md

 The retrieved table is saved as programming.csv. print(data.head()) displays the first few rows of the table in the console for verification.

+Extract text from PDF using Python
+Sometimes a Python developer needs to collect some text information from PDF files.
+So extracting  text from a PDF is a problem you should know how to solve as a Python developer.
+If you want to learn how to extract text from a pdf file, this article is for you.
+In this article, I will take you through a tutorial on how to extract text from pdf with Python.

+Extract text from pdf with Python.

+You must know how to collect text from pdf as a Python developer.
+This skill is useful when a working with resumes.
+Extracting text from a pdf file is not a difficult task at all.
+For this task, you need to install python library known as PyPDF2.

+You can easily install this Python library using the pip command in your terminal or command prompt as mentioned belwo:
+# pip install pypdf2

+After installing this python library, we are all prepared for extracting text from any pdf file.
+Below is how you can extract text from any pdf file using the Python Programming language.

+import PyPDF2

+pdf = open("ML_Project_Proposal.pdf", "rb")

+reader = PyPDF2.PdfReader(pdf)

+page = reader.pages[0]
+print(page.extract_text())

+In the fourth line of above code, the .pages[] will help you specify the page number you want to extract from.

+# Summary:

+So this is how you can collect text from a PDF is a problem you should know how to solve as a Python developer.
+I hope you liked this article about extracting text from PDF files with Python.
+Feel Free to ask valuable questions in the comments section below.

+Pure README.md content for this project

+PDF Text Extraction Script
+This script reads and extracts text from the first page of a PDF file using the PyPDF2 library.

+Files
+script.py: The Python script containing the code to read and extract text from a PDF file.
+ML_Project_Proposal.pdf: The PDF file from which text will be extracted.
+Requirements
+Python 3.x
+PyPDF2 library for PDF reading and text extraction.
+Usage
+Install the PyPDF2 library if it's not already installed:

+bash
+Copy code
+pip install PyPDF2
+Place the PDF file (ML_Project_Proposal.pdf) in the same directory as script.py.

+Run the script:

+bash
+Copy code
+python script.py
+The script will:

+Open the specified PDF file in read-binary mode.
+Use PyPDF2 to read the file.
+Extract and print the text from the first page of the PDF.
+Code Explanation
+Import Modules:

+PyPDF2 is used to open and extract text from PDF files.
+Open and Read PDF:

+The script opens ML_Project_Proposal.pdf in binary mode.
+PyPDF2.PdfReader reads the file and loads all pages.
+Extract Text:

+The script extracts text from the first page using page.extract_text() and prints it to the console.